-And although the fill in this raised patio area has had years to settle, Lester Szajna, the mason contractor, still ties the reinforcement rods right into the home’s foundation.
-This structural connection in the preparation for the masonry terrace eliminates the possibility of the patio settling next to the house.
+And although the fill material in this raised patio area has had years to settle, the mason contractor still ties the reinforcement rods right into the home’s foundation.
+This “structural connection” eliminates the possibility of the patio settling next to the house.

 Because of difficult access and the area sitting up high, it was decided to hire a concrete pumping rig to pump the wet concrete into place.
 What a relief for the mason’s crew who usually wheelbarrow the cement.